-- Japanese Gardens – just across the road from the Rose Garden you’ll find the tranquil Japanese Gardens.
+- Japanese Gardens – just across the road from the Rose Garden, you’ll find the tranquil Japanese Gardens.
 It’s the perfect place to sit in the shade by a bubbling fountain to ponder the meaning of life.

 - Forest Park – not many large cities offer massive parks smack dab in the city center, complete with a 40-mile loop system catering to pedestrians.
 Try our favorite hike – start at the Lower Macleay Park Trailhead and end at the Pittock Mansion for epic city views (and a tour of the mansion if you’re up for it).

-Our favorite hikes in the gorge:
+A few of our favorite hikes in the gorge:

-- Multnomah-Wahkeena Loop Hike – this moderate, 5-mile hike begins and ends at Multnomah Falls (a must-see in Oregon!) that gets you out of the crowds and into nature.
+- Multnomah-Wahkeena Loop Hike – This moderate, 5-mile hike begins and ends at Multnomah Falls (a must-see in Oregon!) that gets you out of the crowds and into nature.
 You’ll pass by 8 waterfalls along this beautiful hike.
 It’s where we take our out-of-town friends!

-- Munra Point – this is a very strenuous 6-mile hike and not recommended for little ones.
+- Munra Point – This is a very strenuous 6-mile hike and not recommended for little ones.
 The last half mile or so is a steep uphill scramble to the lookout.
-You’ll be sweating like crazy once you reach the top and then you’ll need to walk across a narrow trail with drop-offs on each side to the lookout point.
-Once you do you’ll be rewarded with epic views of the gorge below.
+You’ll be sweating like crazy once you reach the top, and then you’ll need to walk across a narrow trail with drop-offs on each side to the lookout point.
+Once you do, you’ll be rewarded with epic views of the gorge below.

 I’ll start with this little gem – did you know that Oregon doesn’t have sales tax?
-Yep, that’s right – the price you see is the price you pay.
+Yep, that’s right, the price you see is the price you pay.
 Folks in bordering states often make the trip for large purchases to save themselves heaps of cash.
 So be sure to stock up on the goods while you’re in town!

-- Half Pint – for second hand leather goods
+- Half Pint – for second-hand leather goods

 - Sloan Boutique – for trendy women’s clothing at a variety of price points